achliopa/udemy_Microservices/readme.md

           - src: "*.js"
             dest: .
 ```

 when we stop skaffold all temp files are deleted (clean project)
 artifacts are maintained (rbuild on changes)
 to start skaffold `skaffold dev` (manifest unknown messages at first run rerun)
 it has challege detect changes in containers
 stp skaffold with ctrl+c

 ## Section 5: Architecture of Multi-Service Apps

 ### Lecture 103.
 Big Ticket Items

 Lessons from first dummy app

-* real challenge in microservices is data
+- real challenge in microservices is data
-* many diff ways to share data between services. we focus on async comm
+- many diff ways to share data between services. we focus on async comm
-* async comm focuses on events and uses an event bus
+- async comm focuses on events and uses an event bus
-* async comm strives to make micros 100% self sufficient. handle temp downtime on new service creation
+- async comm strives to make micros 100% self sufficient. handle temp downtime on new service creation
-* with docker easy to package services
+- with docker easy to package services
-* k8s difficult to stup bt paysdividents to deploy + scale services
+- k8s difficult to stup bt paysdividents to deploy + scale services
   Challenges on first dummy app
-* duplicated code => build a central lib as NPM module to share code
+- duplicated code => build a central lib as NPM module to share code
-* hard to picture flow of events between services => define all events in the lib
+- hard to picture flow of events between services => define all events in the lib
-* hard to remember properties of an event => write in typescript
+- hard to remember properties of an event => write in typescript
-* hard to test event flows => write tests
+- hard to test event flows => write tests
-* k8s consumes resources => run k8s on cloud and setup a fast workflow
+- k8s consumes resources => run k8s on cloud and setup a fast workflow
-* event serialization?  => write code for concurrency
+- event serialization? => write code for concurrency

 We will now learn the correct way for production grade apps

+## Section 25: [Appendix B] - Basics of Typescript

+### Lecture 571.
+A First App

+with typescript we can catch bugs while writing code not debugging

+### Lecture 577.
+Types

+Type: easy way to refer to the different properties + functions that a value has
+Value: anythig we can assign to a var
+Primitive types: number string boolean void
+Object Types: functions, classes, objects, arrays
+Types are